icat-lab/CurriculumVitae/english.md

 * I have contributed for a telecommunication company to develop strategy to diffuse ADSL connections and 3G mobile phone network, for some TV broadcasting companies to develop their corporate identities.

 # Activities
+## September 2022 to March 2023: Executive committee member of Web x IoT Makers Challenge Plus 2022

+## September 2021 to March 2022: Executive committee member of Web x IoT Makers Challenge Plus 2021

-## 2017-2019	Director (Publicity) of The Japan Society for Management Information
+## 2017-2019:	Director (Publicity) of The Japan Society for Management Information

 ## October 2014 to Present:	Technical Committee at the Vitalizing Local Economy Organization by Open Data & Big Data (VLED, commissioned by Ministry of Internal Affairs and Communications)